rudidude86/gura-lang.github.io/documents/Syntax.md

 ### {{ page.chapter }}.2.2.
 Simple Expression

 Expression `Value` holds a value of `number`, `string` or `binary` type.
-Those types of value are described in string literal, number literal and b-prefixed string literal in a script respectively.
+Those types of value are described with string literal, number literal and b-prefixed string literal in a script respectively.

 Expression `Symbol`

     identifier:attribute:attribute:[attribute,attribute]

-Expression `Suffixed` has a string and an identifier indicating the suffix.
+Expression `Suffixed` has a suffix indentifier and a preceding literal or string or number.

+    123.45foo
+    'hello world'foo

 ### {{ page.chapter }}.2.3.
 Unary